 - UISP (Total users served by ISP in the week, calculated as the sum of Uap that the ISP provides service to.)

 - Ut (Total users connected in the week, calculated as the sum of all UISP)

-To ensure fair rewards distribution, another option would be to split the rewards by bandwidth usage.
+Another option to ensure fair rewards distribution would be to split the rewards by bandwidth usage.
 At the same time, this opens up the potential for system exploitation with ISPs intentionally spending bandwidth.
-Additionally, the bandwidth tracking and calculations provide a more difficult and complex system.
-We have also restrained from calculating on total users as it is again easier to exploit in both the AP and ISP rewards calculations.
-We believe the suggested system is the best balance between fairness and complexity with the least exploiting potential.
+Additionally, bandwidth tracking and calculations lead to complex systems.
+We have also restrained from calculating total users as it is also easier to exploit the AP and ISP rewards calculations.
+We believe the suggested system provides the perfect balance between fairness and complexity and the least vulnerabilities to exploitation.

-Insurance providers also carry some potential risk and are therefore awarded 40% of the rewards.
-To prevent token centralization and equal distribution between APs, a system of diminishing returns will be integrated.
-The goal is to have as balanced AP insurance as possible.
-Each AP needs to be fully insured before it can become operational.
+Insurance providers receive 40% of the rewards because they carry some potential risk in the system.
+A system of diminishing returns will be integrated to prevent token centralization and equal distribution between APs.
+The goal is to have a balanced AP insurance, where every AP is fully insured before it becomes operational.